ga4gh-rnaseq/schema/rnaget.md

 3. _Restricted access_ – measured but require further authentication to view
 4. _Not applicable_ – measurement does not apply to the sample

-If practical a data provider should adopt a means to indicate these states rather than use a zero.
+If practical a data provider SHOULD adopt a means to indicate these states rather than use a zero.
+It is recommended that the `NaN` value be used to indicate these states.

-What should we recommend here?
-NaN, or something else?

 ##### Default encoding
 Unless negotiated with the client and allowed by the server, the default encoding for this method is: